JohnMata0427/Food-Ordering-System/README.md

 <details>
   <summary>✅ Definition of requirements and Constraints</summary>
-> - ikss
   > - The frontend has the following profiles: Cook and Student.
   > - A backend and a series of public and private APIs are available for consumption.
   > - The cook profile can register and log in.
-> -The cook profile can manage his/her profile > - The cook profile can manage his/her profile
+  > - The cook profile can manage his/her profile > - The cook profile can manage his/her profile
   > - The cook profile can manage products
-Student profile can register and log in
+  > - Student profile can register and log in
   > - Student profile can register and log in
   > - The student profile can add products to cart
   > - The student profile can checkout
 </details>

 ---